Proxmox-Cloud/pve_cloud/docs/schemas/kubespray_inv_schema.md

 | **Type**     | `string` |
 | **Required** | Yes      |

-**Description:** Your stack name, needs to be unique within the parent_domain.
+**Description:** Your stack name, needs to be unique within the cloud domain.
 Will create its own sub zone.

 ## <a name="extra_control_plane_sans"></a>3.
 Property `K8S Kubespray Inv. > extra_control_plane_sans`